-Collagen is the main structural protein in between the cells and tissues of the human body.
-As such, it is the most abundant protein in humans and mammals—making up 25% to 35% of the protein content of the entire body.
+Collagen is the main structural protein in between cells and tissues of the human body.
+As such, it is the most abundant protein making up 25% to 35% of the protein content of the entire body.
 Therefore, many medical fields and applications use collagen and extracellular matrix materials for their structural and biologic properties.
 Purified collagen and preserved extracellular matrix material provide a non-immunogenic and cytocompatible scaffold that facilitates cell recruitment and proliferation.

 Collagen has been used to coat stents to improve biocompatibility.
 Collagen coatings may be used as a vehicle for drug delivery.

 Biologic scaffolds rich in collagen have been used as dural grafts in cranial repairs as well as tendon wraps, soft tissue reinforcement, or adhesion resistant barriers in maxillofacial applications.
 Collagen may be used as a bone void filler or a dermal filler in plastic and reconstructive surgery applications.

 Extracellular matrix scaffolds are used extensively in Guided Bone Regeneration or Guided Tissue Regeneration in dental applications.

 Collagen and tissue scaffolds are used extensively in tissue engineering research and cell culture applications.
 Collagen substrates are often used for cell attachment, migration, or orientation studies.